NeuralRevenant/semantic-query-engine/README.md

 - **OpenSearch**: Stores indexed document embeddings and performs **HNSW ANN** retrieval.
 - **Redis**: Caches query embeddings and responses for efficient lookups.
 - **BlueHiveAI**: Handles text generation using retrieved context, ensuring intelligent and context-aware answers.
+- **OpenAI**: Handles text generation with the retrieved context using the **'streaming'** mode, ensuring intelligent and context-aware answers with additional usability in WebSocket based APIs and not just HTTP.

 ---